Rik Levins

 Richard "Rik" Levins (October 10, 1950 - June 12, 2010) was an American comic book artist and penciller, best known for his work on Marvel Comics' Captain America, where he worked with writer Mark Gruenwald for over three years (1991-1994).
+During the years he worked with Gruenwald, they co-created characters such as Superia.

 Other titles he contributed to include Marvels' Avengers, AC Comics' Americomics and Femforce, and his own creator-owned series, Dragonfly.

+After working in the comic book industry, he moved to the computer game industry.
+He worked at the game company N-Space, where he contributed art to game such as Danger Girl, Die Hard Trilogy 2: Viva Las Vegas, and Duke Nukem: Land of the Babes.

+After leaving N-Space, Rik began working at Full Sail University.

 Levins died on June 12, 2010.